 Mature plants can develop oblong dark brown lesions.
 Where many lesions are present, the leaves dry out and may die.
 Kernels on barley with spot blotch are shriveled and underweight.
 Presence of the disease diminishes yield and weight of grain.

 Once barley spot blotch symptoms are evident, the field is already infected.
 The fungus overwinters in wild or cultivated grasses and grains.
-The disease moves quickly when temperatures are between 60 to 80 degrees Fahrenheit (16 to 27 C.) and conditions are wet and windy.
+The disease moves quickly when temperatures are between 60 and 80 degrees F. (16-27 C.) and conditions are wet and windy.
 Spores will travel on wind and rain splash.

 The barley spot blotch disease can also be seed borne and causes seedling blight, crown rot, and root rot.
 Injury caused by insects allows a pathway for introduction in mature plants.
 No-till fields are at greatest risk of barley spot blotch fungus.